Cart

 To keep your JackRabbit clean, we recommend using a damp towel.
 Mild detergent works fine.
 Even a baby wipe works great!

-So, sit back on the seat, relax your arms and shoulders, and ride comfortably!
-No need to hunch your shoulders up or lean on the handlebars - as both will negatively affect handling and fun.
+When riding, sit back on the seat, relax your arms and shoulders, and enjoy the ride!
+There's no need to hunch your shoulders or lean heavily on the handlebars—both of which can negatively affect handling and your overall riding experience.

 JackRabbits come with batteries already installed.
 You can charge your battery without needing to remove it as described here.
 You only need to remove a battery if: